 Liverpool South Parkway is the closest rail station to Liverpool John Lennon Airport (LJLA) and is located approximately 2 miles from the airport itself.
 Transport is available between the airport and the rail station by bus or taxi.
 The station is also easily accessible from elsewhere in the country and has efficient links to Manchester, Yorkshire, the North East, East Midlands, West Midlands and connections to London Euston services at Runcorn or Crewe.
-Train operators calling at the station include Merseyrail, Northern Railway, Transpennine Express, London Midland and East Midlands Trains.
+Train operators calling at the station include Merseyrail, Northern Rail, Transpennine Express, London Midland and East Midlands Trains.

 For more information about Liverpool South Parkway, please click here.